cjshawMIT/s3-multipart-upload-browser/readme.md

 What was done here
 ------------------
-I have written some javascript and php code to make big local files to be uploaded in Amazon S3 server directly, in chunk of 5 MB, so it is resumable and recover easily from error.
+I have written some javascript and php code to make big local files to be uploaded in Amazon S3 server directly in chunks, so it is resumable and recover easily from error.

 The process is fairly simple.
-At first js requests the server to create a multipart upload, then the server returns the result.
+At first js requests the server to generate signed requests to directly talk to s3 server.
 Then js starts to uplaod the chunks.
-It splits the file in chunk of 5MB, and uploads it.
-For uploading, it ask for autorization token from the server and using the token uploads directly to the amazon s3 server.
+Chunk size and number of parallel chunk uploads are configurable, however s3 requires chunk size of atleast 5MB.
-Currently the upload is serial (one chunk is uploaded at a time), if some good hearted fellow makes a parallel upload, it will be great!
+Currently progress bar is updated when one chunk have finished completely, if some good hearted fellow makes a it work smoothly, it will be great!

-After all the part has been uploaded, it again asks the server to complete the multipart upload.
 Yes that's all in brief.

 Requirements